smorad/um_cisc_7026/lecture_05_classification.typ

   This can work, but in reality it does not work well #pause

+  Distributions have special properties (positive, sum to one) that square error does not consider #pause

   Instead, we use the *cross-entropy loss* #pause

   Let us derive it